Menu

 For runners of all levels, it’s probably only a matter of time before you’re an advertising target on Facebook for runners’ health insurance and discounted life insurance.

-Why are runners being targeted?
-Because the Facebook website collects a vast amount of data on all its users.
-You cannot opt out because if you disable cookies on your web browser, you won’t be able to use the website (Go ahead and try using Facebook with in-private browsing).
+You cannot opt out because if you disable cookies on your web browser, you won’t be able to use the website (try using Facebook with in-private browsing to see for yourself).

 Your age, fitness, interests, geo-location, and even the apps you use on your phone that are linked to Facebook give them a vast database of people’s personal information.